Policy Number: V-2

 The following section provides rules and procedures for the possession of weapons on campus grounds, in campus buildings, and at campus events.
 It is consistent with the Regulation of Weapons (Appendix A) adopted by the State Board for Community Colleges, Section 3 of the VCCS Policy Manual, and Threat Assessment Policy Guidelines of the Virginia Community College System, and the laws and regulations of the Commonwealth of Virginia.
 This section of policy will also apply to all faculty, staff, students, and third parties entering campus buildings or attending college-sponsored events.

-The State Board for Community Colleges is authorized by Virginia Code §§ 23-215 and 23-217(g) to promulgate regulations for carrying out its responsibilities.
+The State Board for Community Colleges is authorized by Virginia Code to promulgate regulations for carrying out its responsibilities.
 State Board for Community Colleges Regulation 8VAC95-10-10 et seq.
 (Appendix A) sets out prohibitions for weapons possession on all college campuses within the VCCS.
 The Local Board of Virginia Western Community College, as authorized by the State Board for Community Colleges, may adopt and amend local college policies regarding weapons pursuant to State Board regulations.

-Possession or carrying of any weapon by any person, except a police officer, is prohibited on college property in academic buildings, administrative office buildings, student centers, multi-purpose centers, dining facilities and places of like kind where people congregate, or while attending any college-sponsored sporting, entertainment or educational events.
+Possession or carrying of any weapon by any person, except a police officer, is prohibited on college property in academic buildings, administrative office buildings, student centers, multi-purpose centers, dining facilities and places of like kind where people congregate, or while attending any college- sponsored sporting, entertainment or educational events.
 Entry upon the aforementioned college property in violation of this prohibition is expressly forbidden.
+Faculty, staff, and students may not possess or carry any weapon anywhere on college property except as outlined:

 - Current sworn and certified local, state, and federal law enforcement officers with proper identification, may possess or carry a weapon on college property, inside all campus buildings, and at all campus events.